rawalpurvi/trivia_api/projects/02_trivia_api/starter/README.md

     4. Add Question

     POST '/questions'
-    - Request Data: question, answer, category, difficulty
+    - Request Data: question, answer, category, difficulty, rating
     - Add new question into database
     - The added question can be shown at the end of the list
     - Return id of created question, questions, total questions